Información de perfil

 We need help with the dogs for about 3 hours a day, 6 days a week.

 1) MOST IMPORTANT: Walk dogs - about 2 hours per day.
 Some days might be a long 2 hour walk in the surrounding countryside, other days it might be a couple of half an hour, or hour long walks on leashes on the surrounding country roads (flat and shaded).
-The dogs are well behaved and usually it's possible to take 3-4 dogs per person.
-Often one of us can come with you.
+Or in the condominium.
+The dogs are well behaved and usually it's possible to take 2-4 dogs per person.

-3) Stay home with the dogs and supervise if we need to go out.
+3) Stay home with the dogs and supervise if I need to go out.
 You can do other things during this time like study or cook or clean - you just need to be around at times agreed on to supervise the dogs.
-This won't be every day... some days it might be 2 hours, and other times it might be an entire day while we travel somewhere.
+This won't be every day... some days it might be 1-2 hours, and other times it might be an entire day while we travel somewhere, or even a couple of days while we export dogs to Mexico.

-5) Attend veterinary visits and assist with vaccinating, worming, wound care etc in the house - if you'd like to help with this we're more than happy to show you how it all works.
-We usually go once a week to the vet.
+4) Attend veterinary visits and assist with vaccinating, worming, wound care etc in the house - if you'd like to help with this we're more than happy to show you how it all works.

 Inglés: Fluido

-We have room for 1 volunteer in a small room with a single bed, wardrobe and desk.
-The room is connected to its own private 1/2 bathroom, with a toilet and sink.
-There are two other bathrooms with showers - shared with either Alyce or Mario.
-The bedroom opens out directly onto a large shared balcony.
+We have space for 2 volunteers in a comfortable room with 2 new single beds, a wardrobe and a desk.
+The room is connected to its own private bathroom, with a toilet and sink.
+The bedroom looks out directly onto the garden.

 Acceso a Internet limitado